Mountain Bike Bhutan

 Bike and equipment

-As it is on most of our trips it is recommended that riders bring their own bikes.
+Just a few high-performance rental bikes are available on this trip.
+As it is on our trips it is recommended that riders bring their own bikes.
 A current full-suspension enduro bike with 150-160mm travel that’s capable up & down with a penchant for descending through rough terrain is suggested on this trip.
 Tires should be tubeless, 2.30” or above, aggressive tread designed for rocky terrain, one to two-ply casing for durability, puncture resistance and added control.
 Eye protection and knee pads that you can comfortably pedal in are highly recommended.
 Helmets are mandatory when on your bike.
 A 20L backpack is recommended.

 Suggested Bike